Cankuzo Province

-Cankuzo Province is one of the 18 provinces of Burundi.
-Located in the eastern part of the country, the province covers an area of 1,965 km^{2}.
-The provincial capital is Cankuzo.
-It is Burundi's least populated province.
+Cankuzo was one of the provinces of Burundi.
+Located in the eastern part of the country, the province covered an area of 1,965 km^{2}.
+The provincial capital was Cankuzo.
+It was Burundi's least populated province.
+In 2025, it became part of the new province of Buhumuza.

+Location

+Cankuzo Province was in the east of Burundi, bordered by Tanzania to the northeast and southeast.
+It was southeast of Muyinga Province, east of Karuzi Province and northeast of Ruyigi Province.
+The south east of Cankuzo Province is in the Kumoso natural region, and the rest of the province is in the Buyogoma natural region.

 Communes

-Cankuzo Province is divided into five communes; each governed by an elected 25-member council.
+Cankuzo Province was divided into five communes; each governed by an elected 25-member council.